ROCm/rocprofiler-sdk/README.md

 # ROCprofiler-SDK:  Application Profiling, Tracing, and Performance Analysis

-***
+> [!NOTE]
-Note: rocprofiler-sdk is currently `not` supported as part of the public ROCm software stack and is only distributed as a beta release to customers.
+Note: rocprofiler-sdk is currently considered a beta version and is subject to change in future releases
-***

 ## Overview

 ROCProfiler-SDK is AMD’s new and improved tooling infrastructure, providing a hardware-specific low-level performance analysis interface for profiling and tracing GPU compute applications.
-To see what's changed [Click Here](source/docs/about.md)
+To see what's changed [Click Here](source/docs/index.md)

 ## GPU Metrics